Thermometers - how to use them

 - some thermometers make beeping noises when they have finished, but it is worth keeping it in place for at least 2 minutes

-The electronic or infrared ear thermometer is fast and accurate if it is used correctly.
-It can be used in older children but is not recommended for use in young babies.
+The electronic or infrared ear thermometer is fast and accurate if used correctly.
+You can use it in older children but not in young babies.

 There are a number of brands.
 They are more expensive than digital thermometers.

 Read the instructions for your thermometer to find out how to turn it on and take the reading.
 When placing the measuring end in the ear, be gentle.
 You do not have to push it far into the ear canal, just at the entrance.

 How do I use an infrared forehead thermometer for my child?